Finite-Agent Stochastic Differential Games on Large Graphs: I. The Linear-Quadratic Case: A Linear-Quadratic Game on Graphs

+While the above discussion motivates our Laplacian-based mean reversion formulation in equation~\eqref{eqn:mean_rev_graph_lap}, it is worth noting that the results in Section~\ref{sec:fp} extend to a broader class of averaging schemes beyond Laplacian-based ones, i.e., for different choices of symmetric matrices $L$, as long as \(L\) has a spectrum bounded by a constant.
+However, in Section~\ref{sec:transitive}, where we focus on games over vertex-transitive graphs, a high degree of symmetry is required, making the normalized Laplacian-based formulation particularly natural.
+Therefore, we choose to adopt this specific formulation~\eqref{eqn:mean_rev_graph_lap} throughout the following context.

-Note that if \(G\) is a regular graph, meaning all vertices have the same degree, the mean reversion level becomes the arithmetic average of the states of all players in the neighborhood of \(v_i\). \end{rem}
+Note that if \(G\) is a regular graph, meaning all vertices have the same degree, the mean reversion level in~\eqref{eqn:mean_rev_graph_lap} becomes the arithmetic average of the states of all players in the neighborhood of \(v_i\).